 I felt so relieved, the first thing I said was “oh my god, I did it” and burst into tears.
-My baby was beautiful, and I just loved her so very much.
+I fell in love for the first time when I met my baby girl and it was the most surreal feeling.
 I was absolutely exhausted after pushing for so long, but I was so happy.. finally the wait was over!
 But then it was time to push out the placenta, I feel like this is something they don’t really tell you much about?
-I did not want the diamorphine injection – I wanted a physiological third stage (meaning I wanted to do it all naturally) but they can only give you a certain amount of time to deliver the placenta without the help of the injection.
-The midwife rubbed clary sage oil onto my now (then) saggy empty stomach – there was no baby in there anymore, my belly was like jelly.. literally and it was the strangest thing ever.
-I remember my friend once telling me that after birth she turned on her side & her belly just flopped over.. this is exactly what it felt like.
+I didn’t want the diamorphine injection – I wanted a physiological third stage (meaning I wanted to do it all naturally) but they can only give you a certain amount of time to deliver the placenta without the help of the injection.
+The midwife rubbed clary sage oil onto my jelly belly in hope that it would help speed things along.
 My placenta did not want to come out and all of a sudden I started to lose a lot of blood & was at risk of clotting.
 The red alarm button was pressed & loads of doctors came running in, I didn’t have a clue what was happening – I was absolutely terrified but I knew I was in the best place.
 The midwife stabbed me in the leg with a needle & I had to push again with what felt like a dull period pain.
-The bleeding slowed down after the injections & I seemed to be okay until I was then told that I needed to go down to theatre for stitches, yay more drama.. just what I needed after going through all of that.
+The bleeding slowed down after the injections & I seemed to be okay until I was then told that I needed to go down to theatre for stitches, just what I needed after going through all of that.

 I tried to breastfeed and she just wouldn’t latch, your milk doesn’t usually come in until day 3 anyway so I found it incredibly hard to feed her and with help from the breastfeeding nurse I managed to feed her through a tiny syringe (I didn’t know this was a thing either but apparently syringing milk off your boob is the new norm when you become a mum?) who’d have known..
 I never did manage to get her to latch and I successfully express fed my milk for 2 weeks straight before I couldn’t deal with the pain anymore.
 I do regret not trying harder and pushing through it but I know that I made the right decision because at just 3 months old Alyssia was diagnosed with CMPA which would have brought a whole load more of problems getting the diagnosis as I eat quite a lot of dairy in my diet anyway.